Skip to content

 else:

-raise Exception("Argument is not a GrainSegment class instance")
+raise TypeError("Argument is not a GrainSegment class instance")

 get_burn_area(web_distance)

-Calculates the BATES burn area given the web distance.
+Return the grain burn area at a given web distance.

 Source code in machwave/models/grain/base.py